[Home]

 Has this ever happened to you!?

 If so you may be suffering from an incorrect far z clip plane!
 If you have used hammer for more than a day, you should be somewhat familiar with fog and far z clip.
 The vast majority of tutorials on fog only mention something like "the z clip should be more than your fog end", while this is technically correct no one takes into account the way source draws fog.
-The far z clip plane takes anything farther away from the player than its value and stops drawling it.
+The far z clip plane takes anything farther away from the player than its value and stops drawing it.
 This drastically helps performance and render times.
 So as long as you set your far z clip plane to a higher value than your fog you should be alright, right?
 In some instances yes, smaller maps where you will never really see wide open areas of land may not benefit from having a correct z clip distance.
 Larger open maps will require a correct distance or else you will get visual artifacts.
 Here are a few more examples.

 Figure 1